-Core Curriculum (Areas A - E)

-Lower Division Major Requirements (Area F)

-Required: SOCI 1101 Introduction to Sociology
+Lower Division Major Requirements (Area F)18 hours Required: SOCI 1101 Introduction to Sociology 3 hours SOCI 2293 Introduction to Marriage and Family 3 hours SOCI 2420 Contemporary Social Problems 3 hours Select 3 courses (9 credits hours) of lower division (1000-2000 level) electives from course es with the following prefixes: AFAM, CPTG 2201, CRJU, CSCI, ECON, FREN, HIST, MATH 1231, , PHIL, POLS, PSYC, SOSC, SPAN, WST.
+SOCI 2293 Introduction to Marriage and Family hours hours s with

-UPPER DIVISION SOCIOLOGY PROGRAM A total of 20 courses (60 credit hours) is required in the Upper Division.
-No grades of D in upper-division courses are allowed in the Sociology major.
+UPPER DIVISION SOCIOLOGY PROGRAM

+A total of 20 courses (60 credit hours) is required in the Upper Division.
+No grades of D in upperdivision courses are allowed in the Sociology major.
 Upper-division courses are all courses other than those of Areas A through F. 1000- or 2000-level courses used in the upper division are included in this restriction.

-Required Upper Division Sociology Core
+Required Upper Division Sociology Core 12 hours

-SOCI 3010 Sociological Theory
+SOCI 3010 Sociological Theory 3 hours

+SOCI 3510 Social Statistics

-SOCI 4501 Research Methods
+SOCI 4501 Research Methods 3 hours

+SOCI 4901 Sociology Practicum 3 hours

-UPPER DIVISION SOCIOLOGY PROGRAM A total of 20 courses (60 credit hours) is required in the Upper Division.
+UPPER DIVISION SOCIOLOGY PROGRAM

+A total of 20 courses (60 credit hours) is required in the Upper Division.
-Upper Division Sociology Electives

-Upper Division Major Related Electives

-Students may take an approved minor in another discipline and/or select from upper division (3000-4000 level) related electives with any of the following prefixes: AFAM, CRJU, HIST, HLTH 3110, HMSV, HSEM, LGST, PHIL, POLS, PSYC, SOCI, SOSC, SPAN (may include SPAN 2001 & SPAN 2002 if not taken in Area C), STAB & WST.

 Lower Division Statistics Requirement: A lower or upper division statistics course in any discipline must be taken and passed with a grade of C or better prior to the required SOCI 3510 - Social Statistics.
 If MATH 1231 was not taken as part of Area D2 then it is the recommended option, but any college level statistics course will suffice.

-Free Elective